BullDogPatch/week7-assignment/considerations.md

 ### Extras

-- Have a message to say comment deleted before navigating back to `/comments` page (`react-toastify`), and same if unsuccessful.
+- Have a message to say comment deleted before navigating back to `/comments` page (`react-toastify`), and same if unsuccessful. ✅
-- Have a message to say post successful before navigating to `/comments` page (`react-toastify`), and same if unsuccessfu.
+- Have a message to say post successful before navigating to `/comments` page (`react-toastify`), and same if unsuccessful. ✅
 - Use `react-top-loader` or something similar to get the progress bar at the top like Reddit when the page transitions to a new page.
 - Maybe put all the `fetch` functions into a seperate file to de-clutter the components.